BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 ##### Windows

-Basically, you have to set the pathname of your Source Locator Script as the value of the Registry variable called, oddly enough, `SourceLocatorScript` in NXSYS' `HKEY_LOCAL_MACHINE` Registry key.
+Basically, you have to set the pathname of your Source Locator Script as the value of the Registry variable called, oddly enough, `SourceLocatorScript` in your NXSYS `HKEY_CURRENT_USER` Registry key.
 The Registry pathname of NXSYS' Registry key is (or should be), logically enough:

-`HKEY_LOCAL_MACHINE\Software\B.Greenberg\NXSYS

-NXSYS does not create registry keys for you, because that is a privileged operation and would not work if you are not an administrator.
-Normally, registry keys get created by the installer, which can only be run as an administrator.
-But NXSYS doesn't have an installer.
-I know quite a bit about writing Microsoft Installers, and I don't want to do that right now (it is a ton of work and detail).
-So you have to log in as admin, and create "B.Greenberg" and "NXSYS" under me in your Software Registry "Hive".
+`HKEY_CURRENT_USER\Software\B.Greenberg\NXSYS

-When you, or your administrator, has created that key, create a new “string value” called `SourceLocatorScript`, and give it a value of the full pathname, including drive, of your source locator script, e.g., `c:\Users\joe\EmacsSourceLocatorScript.bat`.
+The key should exist.
+Directly under it (not in "Settings"), create a new “string value” called `SourceLocatorScript`, and give it a value of the full pathname, including drive, of your source locator script, e.g., `c:\Users\joe\EmacsSourceLocatorScript.bat`.
 If this is not done, the Edit Source menu item will not appear on the Relay Draftsperson right-click menu.

 NXSYS inspects this value when it starts up.
 If you set it while NXSYS is running, you will have to restart it for the setting to be noticed.

-(NB for heavy-duty Windows adepts (changed from "hackers"): NXSYS, even though *currently* a 32-bit app, uses [KEY\_WOW64\_64KEY](https://docs.microsoft.com/en-us/windows/win32/winprog64/example-of-registry-reflection-and-redirection-on-wow64) to access the “64-bit registry”, which is to say, the one you get when you use `regedit` and don’t know how Windows 10 redirects the registry requests of 32-bit apps unless this is done).

 ##### On the Mac

-You don't need any special privilege here, but you do have to know how to use `PListBuddy` or XCode to edit “plists”.  `PListBuddy` should be in `/usr/libexec/PListBuddy` on a healthy Mac.
+You have to know how to use `PListBuddy` or XCode to edit “plists”.  `PListBuddy` should be in `/usr/libexec/PListBuddy` on a healthy Mac.
 There are several good articles on how to use it.
 [Here's one](https://www.marcosantadev.com/manage-plist-files-plistbuddy/).
 Or use XCode, if you are skilled in its use and have it (it is very large and complex -- if you do not already use Xcode, don’t attempt to for this).

 You have to find NXSYS’s `plist`.
 It should be at
 ~~~